 - Competitive in price, once the cost of ordering, shipping, storage and installation are included

 - Be very well made and exceed building code requirements

 The Boreal Forest Door, is a wooden door, made with local materials, by local people, that can be used instead of an insulated steel door.

 There are at least four basic door structures that are feasible in this situation:

 These communities have access to shorter boreal forest trees.

-A construction shop, with basic shop tools, is needed.
+A construction shop is needed.
 Ideally, this shop would be associated with the school in some way, with door construction happening when the shop is not being used for educational instruction.
 This construction shop will also be valuable for the Waste & Recycling Initiative.